mi-g/express-ads/README.md

 # Limitations

 - Express Ads is not intended to support multiple users editing ads from the admin interface at the same time
-- In this early version, only plain images ads are supported
+- In this early version, only plain images and text ads are supported